 FRAP - Firefighting Residency Apprenticeship Program

-Kananaskis Emergency Services is offering an exciting opportunity for highly motivated individuals looking to enter the fire service, obtain internationally accredited certification and obtain valuable experience working for a municipal fire department.
+Kananaskis Emergency Services is offering an exciting opportunity for highly motivated individuals looking to enter the fire service, obtain internationally accredited certification to the National Fire Protection Association standards and obtain valuable experience working for a municipal fire department.
 Standard fire training programs can cost thousands of dollars to complete; and while they provide certification, do not provide on-the-job experience which is highly valuable in the industry when applying to departments.
 The Firefighter Residency Apprenticeship congruently provides in-class and practical training coupled with on-the-job training both working in the fire station environment and on emergency scenes.
 Not only is all of the training provided at NO COST, you will be compensated for your time during training, on calls and during duty shifts.

 - NFPA 1001 Firefighter Level I & II*

 - Incident Command System ICS100 & ICS200

 - Restricted Operator Certificate with Aeronautical Qualification (ROC-A)